 Will you maintain my kitchen once it’s installed?

-As with all aspects of your home, we will maintain your kitchen through our responsive repairs service if it falls into disrepair.
+As with all aspects of your home, we will maintain your kitchen through our responsive repairs service.
+This service will carry out minor repairs when things break or stop working as they should.
 Repairs and maintenance of kitchens will be carried out with value for money in mind and any decision to repair elements of a kitchen will be made on an individual basis.

 Although most tenants do look after their home, unfortunately, there are a small number who neglect it and we feel it would be unfair to spend money on replacements when this is the case.